amp templates

 Physics education

 We are interested in the epistemic quality of teaching and learning of quantum theory, and the quality of ignorance in learning science at the boundaries of knowledge.
-Research in education is performed collaboratively with Michael TAN (NIE).
-Some of our representative research work in these areas are:
+With the emergence of generative AI in teaching and learning, we are interested in learning gains/losses and learning adaptations and learning mechanisms with gen-AI.
+Some of our representative research work are:

 Research Grants